Skip to content

 t2.join();

-}"Singleton constructed" will only be output once, no matter how many threads simultaneously call instance().
-The C++11 standard ([stmt.dcl] paragraph 4) explicitly states: if control flow enters the declaration of a static local variable while multiple threads are executing, one of them will execute the initialization and the other threads will block and wait.
-This guarantee is implemented jointly by the compiler and the runtime library—on GCC and Clang, it is typically implemented through the __cxa_guard_acquire/__cxa_guard_release ABI functions, using a mechanism similar to call_once underneath.
+"Singleton constructed" will only output once, no matter how many threads call getInstance() simultaneously.
+The C++11 standard ([stmt.dcl] p4) explicitly states: if control enters the declaration of a static local variable while multiple threads are active, one thread executes initialization and the others block.
+This guarantee is implemented jointly by the compiler and runtime library—on GCC and Clang, it is usually implemented through the __cxa_guard_acquire / __cxa_guard_release ABI functions, using a mechanism similar to std::call_once underneath.

-The Meyers singleton is the most concise and safe way to implement the singleton pattern.
-No manual locking, no std::call_once, no std::atomic—the compiler handles everything for you.
-If your singleton initialization won't fail (won't throw exceptions), the Meyers singleton is the best choice.
+The Meyers singleton is the simplest and safest way to implement the singleton pattern.
+No manual locking, no std::once_flag, no std::call_once—the compiler handles everything for you.
+If your singleton initialization cannot fail (won't throw exceptions), the Meyers singleton is the best choice.

-Since the Meyers singleton is so easy to use, why do we still need std::call_once?
-The key differences lie in control granularity and exception handling.
+Since the Meyers singleton is so good, why do we still need std::call_once?
+The key difference lies in control granularity and exception handling.

-The Meyers singleton's initialization is bound to the variable's declaration—you can't do preparation work before initialization, nor can you choose a different strategy after initialization fails. call_once, on the other hand, gives you complete control: the initialization function can be a regular function or a lambda, and you can freely decide its contents; initialization can access external state (such as reading a configuration file path, connecting to a database); if initialization fails (throws an exception), subsequent calls can retry.
+Meyers singleton initialization is tied to the variable declaration—you cannot do preparatory work before initialization, nor can you choose a different strategy if initialization fails. std::call_once, however, gives you full control: the initialization function can be a normal function or lambda, and you decide its contents freely; initialization can access external state (like reading a config file path, connecting to a database); if initialization fails (throws an exception), subsequent calls can retry.

 A more subtle difference is the "location" of initialization.
-The Meyers singleton's initialization happens when the instance() function is first called—this timing might not be what you want.
-Perhaps you want to explicitly initialize all global resources after program startup, rather than suddenly triggering a time-consuming initialization in the middle of some request processing. call_once lets you place this initialization logic anywhere—you can proactively call it at the beginning of main(), or lazy-load it when truly needed, entirely under your control.
+Meyers singleton initialization happens when the getInstance() function is called for the first time—this timing might not be what you want.
+You might prefer to explicitly initialize all global resources after program startup, rather than triggering a sudden, time-consuming initialization in the middle of a request. std::call_once allows you to place this initialization logic anywhere—you can call it proactively at the start of main(), or lazy-load only when truly needed, entirely under your control.

-There's also a practical scenario: if your "singleton" isn't a single object but a set of initialization steps (such as initializing a logging system, configuration manager, database connection pool, etc.), call_once can package all these steps into one function.
-The Meyers singleton can only initialize one object—to initialize multiple things, you'd need to write a static local variable for each one, which isn't flexible enough.
+There is also a practical scenario: if your "singleton" is not a single object but a set of initialization steps (like initializing the logging system, configuration manager, database connection pool, etc.), std::call_once can package all these steps in one function.
+The Meyers singleton can only initialize one object—to initialize multiple things, you would need to write a static local variable for each, which is less flexible.

-To summarize the selection strategy: if your initialization logic is simple, won't fail, and only needs to initialize one object, the Meyers singleton is the best choice—concise, safe, and zero-overhead.
-If you need more flexible control—initialization might fail, needs retrying, needs to access external state, or needs to initialize a group of resources rather than a single object—call_once is the more appropriate tool.
+To summarize the selection strategy: if your initialization logic is simple, won't fail, and only needs to initialize one object, the Meyers singleton is the best choice—concise, safe, zero overhead.
+If you need more flexible control—initialization might fail, needs retry, needs to access external state, or needs to initialize a group of resources rather than a single object—std::call_once is the more suitable tool.

 thread_local and Dynamically Loaded Libraries

-thread_local is very reliable in normal use, but there are some issues to be aware of in scenarios involving dynamically linked libraries (shared library / DLL).
+thread_local is very reliable in normal use, but there are issues to be aware of in scenarios involving dynamically loaded libraries (shared library / DLL).

 The root of the problem lies in the lifetime management of thread_local variables.
-Each thread's thread_local variables need to be destroyed when the thread exits, which requires registering a destruction callback.
-In the main program, this registration is handled by the C++ runtime when the thread_local variable is first accessed.
-But in dynamically loaded libraries, the situation becomes more complex—the library might be loaded or unloaded at any time, and the destruction callbacks for thread_local variables need to be cleaned up before the library is unloaded.
+Each thread's thread_local variables need to be destroyed when the thread exits, which requires registering a destructor callback.
+In the main program, this registration is done by the C++ runtime when the thread_local variable is first accessed.
+In dynamically loaded libraries, however, the situation becomes more complex—the library can be loaded or unloaded at any time, and the destructor callbacks for thread_local variables need to be cleaned up before the library is unloaded.

-On Linux (glibc + GCC/Clang), support for thread_local variables in dynamic libraries usually works correctly—the __cxa_thread_atexit function is responsible for registering destruction callbacks on thread exit, and it correctly handles library unloading.
-But in Windows's DLL model, the behavior of thread_local in DLLs has long been problematic—when a DLL is unloaded, the destruction callbacks for thread_local variables of already-exited threads point to invalid code segments, causing crashes.
-It wasn't until more recent MSVC versions (VS 2017 and later) that support for thread_local in DLLs became reasonably complete.
+On Linux (glibc + GCC/Clang), support for thread_local variables in dynamic libraries usually works fine—the __cxa_thread_atexit function is responsible for registering destructor callbacks on thread exit and handles library unloading correctly.
+However, in the Windows DLL model, the behavior of thread_local in DLLs has been problematic for a long time—when a DLL is unloaded, the destructor callbacks for thread_local variables of already exited threads would point to invalid code segments, causing crashes.
+It wasn't until relatively recent MSVC versions (VS 2017 and later) that support for thread_local in DLLs became more robust.

-If you need to write cross-platform library code that might be dynamically loaded, you should note the following points when using thread_local.
-First, ensure that your target platform's compiler support for thread_local in dynamic libraries is complete.
-Second, if the destructors of thread_local variables have side effects (such as releasing locks, writing files, notifying other threads), be especially careful—these destructions might not execute in the order you expect when the library is unloaded.
-Finally, in some embedded or special environments (such as WebAssembly, certain RTOSes), support for thread_local might be incomplete or entirely absent—if your code needs to run on these platforms, it's best to implement thread-local storage in other ways.
+If you need to write cross-platform library code that might be dynamically loaded, pay attention to the following points when using thread_local.
+First, ensure your target platform's compiler support for thread_local in dynamic libraries is complete.
+Second, if the destructor of a thread_local variable has side effects (like releasing locks, writing files, notifying other threads), be especially careful—these destructors might not execute in the order you expect when the library is unloaded.
+Finally, in some embedded or special environments (like WebAssembly, certain RTOSes), support for thread_local may be incomplete or entirely absent—if your code needs to run on these platforms, it's better to implement thread-local storage using other methods.

 Summary

-In this article, we discussed two mechanisms for handling "initialization" problems in concurrent environments. thread_local provides each thread with an independent copy of a variable, fundamentally eliminating data sharing—suitable for scenarios like random number generators, memory pools, and log buffers where "each thread has its own copy."
+In this article, we discussed two mechanisms for handling "initialization" problems in concurrent environments. thread_local provides independent copies of variables for each thread, fundamentally eliminating data sharing—suitable for scenarios like random number generators, memory pools, and log buffers where "each thread has its own copy."
 Its initialization is lazy (on first use), thread-safe, and destruction occurs when the corresponding thread exits.

-std::call_once paired with std::once_flag provides the guarantee of "all threads share one copy, but initialize only once."
-It is more flexible than the Meyers singleton—it supports exception retry, can initialize non-object resources (such as a group of function calls), and can trigger initialization at any location.
-If your initialization logic is simple and won't fail, the Meyers singleton is still the first choice—it's more concise and doesn't need an extra once_flag variable.
-The two are not replacements but complementary tools; which one to choose depends on your specific needs.
+std::call_once combined with std::once_flag provides the guarantee that "all threads share one copy, but initialize only once."
+It is more flexible than the Meyers singleton—supporting exception retries, initializing non-object resources (like a set of function calls), and triggering initialization at any location.
+If your initialization logic is simple and won't fail, the Meyers singleton is still the first choice—it's more concise and requires no extra std::once_flag variable.
+The two are not mutually exclusive but complementary tools; the choice depends on your specific needs.

-With this, the four articles of ch01 are fully concluded.
-We started from the basic usage of std::thread, went through parameter passing, lifetime management, RAII wrappers, thread ownership, and thread-local storage along with one-time initialization.
-These are all foundations for the content that follows—when we discuss mutexes, atomic operations, and lock-free programming later, we will frequently use the concepts and tools established in this chapter.
+With this, the four articles of ch01 are complete.
+We started from the basic usage of std::thread, covered parameter passing, lifetime management, RAII wrappers, thread ownership, and thread-local storage and one-time initialization.
+These are the foundation for subsequent content—when we discuss mutexes, atomic operations, and lock-free programming later, we will frequently use the concepts and tools established in this chapter.

-💡 The complete example code is in Tutorial_AwesomeModernCPP, visit
+💡 Complete example code is available at Tutorial_AwesomeModernCPP, visit ch01.

 Exercises